pjanul/pymgal/doc/source/index.rst

 .. toctree::
    :maxdepth: 1
    :caption: License:

+*Copyright 2013-2023 PyMGal developers.*

+This code is available under the MIT License.

-An accompanying paper is in the works for this repository.
+PyMGal is An accompanying paper is in the works for this repository.
 We will update this page with a citation once it is ready.
 PyMGal borrows a lot from EzGal (http://www.baryons.org/ezgal/), so please cite them if you use this package.